Alternatives to cervical fusion — open spine surgery is not the only option

 - Less risk of infection, nerve damage and scar tissue formation

 - No dissection of musculature surrounding the spine

 - A much shorter recovery^

 - Less risk of failed back surgery syndrome

-If you are suffering from a degenerative condition of the neck but feel you aren’t ready to commit to open spine cervical fusion, contact Laser Spine Institute.
-Our team of orthopedic experts will review your MRI or CT scan free of charge and determine if you may be a candidate for ACDF or one of our other outpatient procedures.
+If you have a degenerative condition of the neck but feel you aren’t ready to commit to traditional open spine cervical fusion, contact Laser Spine Institute.
+We will review your MRI to determine if you may be a candidate for ACDF or one of our other outpatient procedures.